30+ Countries That Allow Dual Citizenship — And How to Qualify in 2025 [Full List + Legal Insights]

 countries that disallow dual citizenship

-While many countries are embracing dual nationality, others maintain strict single-citizenship policies.
+While many countries are embracing dual nationality, other countries do not allow dual citizenship have stricter rules regarding how to obtain dual citizenship.
 In these nations, acquiring another passport often means renouncing your original citizenship.

 Country Dual Citizenship Status